Dilroob/Dilroob/README.md

 ## 🚀 About Me

 - 🎓 B.Sc.
-Computer Science Graduate
+Computer Science course completed
 - 📈 Data Analyst with 6 months of internship experience
 - 📊 Experienced in dashboard creation, KPI tracking, and business reporting
 - 🗄️ Strong knowledge of SQL, database management, and data modeling